 Onondaga Parent Support Program

 The Syracuse office piloted New York State’s first problem-solving child support program in 2008.
 The program links non-custodial parents with needed services to increase child support payments and maintain healthy parent-child relationships.
-Using the Syracuse program as a model, the Center for Court Innovation helped launch a similar program in Brooklyn in 2010.
+Using the Syracuse program as a model, the Center for Court Innovation helped launch a similar program in Brooklyn in 2010 and the Bronx in 2018.

 Patient Navigator Program